markmace/MBTdelay/README.md

 # MBTdelay
 MBTdelay builds machine learning models using LightGBM to calculate delay forecasting on the MBTA's Green Line.

+### Note: 10/15/2019
+There have been recent issues with GitHub rendering Jupyter notebooks.
+If a notebook fails to load and gives the message "Sorry, something went wrong.
+Reload?", the notebook is still viewable using [https://nbviewer.jupyter.org](https://nbviewer.jupyter.org/).
+Apologies for the inconvenience.

 ### Prerequisites